adrianobrito/buzz/README.md

 ```

 ### propertyMatches()
-This is other powerful matchers, which allow you to do a conditional on the properties of an object.
+This is another powerful matcher which allow you to do a conditional on the properties of an object.

 We will begin rewriting the same example listed before with the ```matches``` Matcher.
 ```java